 Shape the head to a round shape.
 The head should be slightly bigger than the bottom of the body for cuteness proportion.

-Stuff the arms densely at the front tip, slowly reduce the density towards the opening.
-Sew to gather the raw edge and to close the opening.
+Stuff the arms densely at the front tip, and slowly reduce the density towards the opening.
+Sew to gather the raw edge and close the opening.

 Shape the arm by rolling it with both palms to make it round at the tip and slender towards the opening.

 The left arm in the picture is before shaping, and the right arm in the picture is shaped.

 Stuff the tail lightly just to create a puffy tail.

 Fold in the raw edges, slip stitch them to close the opening.